mspnp/aks-baseline/06-aks-cluster.md

    ```

 1. Deploy the cluster ARM template.

     :exclamation: By default, this deployment will allow unrestricted access to your cluster's API Server.
 You can limit access to the API Server to a set of well-known IP addresses (i.,e. a jump box subnet (connected to by Azure Bastion), build agents, or any other networks you'll administer the cluster from) by setting the `clusterAuthorizedIPRanges` parameter in all deployment options.
 This setting will also impact traffic originating from within the cluster trying to use the API server, so you will also need to include _all_ of the public IPs used by your egress Azure Firewall.
 For more information, see [Secure access to the API server using authorized IP address ranges](https://docs.microsoft.com/azure/aks/api-server-authorized-ip-ranges#create-an-aks-cluster-with-api-server-authorized-ip-ranges-enabled).

+    The deployment template contains a custom [Planned Maintenance](https://docs.microsoft.com/azure/aks/planned-maintenance) configuration.
+The given configuration allows planned maintenance windows after business hours on four days of the week.
+This avoids maintenance from happening during peek hours.
+Additionally, it ensures operations staff is still available to observe and fix potential issues.
+You can adjust the `mc_maintenanceConfigurations` resource based on your time zone and operational requirements.

     **Option 1 - Deploy from the command line**